 The storm had died down, and all was peaceful.

-I am an IPEN Placenta Remedies Specialist. https://www.placentanetwork.com/
+I am an IPEN trained Placenta Remedies Specialist, registered with Arun Environmental Health https://Placentaremediesnetwork.org

 Why use your placenta for post birth healing?

 During a normal vaginal delivery a new mother will lose at least one eighth to one tenth of her body’s blood supply, with caesarean section births blood loss can be significantly more.
 Losing a large amount of iron so quickly can cause anaemia, leaving a new mum feeling tired, faint and exhausted.
 The blood needs high supplies of iron to carry oxygen to the cells – low supplies of oxygen leave your cells starving and less able to heal after trauma.
-The placenta benefits the new mother by supplying incredibly rich iron, amino acids and essential fats which we believe is the perfect replenishment following birth.
+The placenta benefits the new mother by supplying incredibly rich, bio available iron, amino acids, vitamins, hormones and essential fats which we believe are the perfect replenishment following birth.

 The most important nutrients found in rich supply in the placenta include: